 The announced BSS operating channel width in HE Operating element is the widest width without covering the disallowed 20MHz channels.

 The announced BSS operating channel width in HE Operating element is no more than the BSS operating channel width in EHT Operating element.

-The announced BSS operating channel width in HE Operating element is no more than 160MHz.

-An EHT 6 GHz AP shall set the Channel Width subfield, the Channel Center Frequency Segment 0, and the Channel Center Frequency Segment 1 subfields in EHT Operating element as defined in Table 33-xx (6 GHz BSS channel width).